scala/scala3/docs/docs/reference/contextual/context-parameters.md

 ## Multiple With Clauses

-There can be several with clauses in a definition and with clauses can be freely interspersed with normal parameters.
+There can be several with clauses in a definition.
 Example:
 ```scala
 def f(u: Universe) with (ctx: u.Context) with (s: ctx.Symbol, k: ctx.Kind) = ...
 ```